Ph.D. in Communication Sciences and Disorders

 Non-discrimination policy

 Wayne State University (WSU) is committed to a policy of non-discrimination and equal opportunity in all of its operations, employment status, educational programs and related activities.
-As part of WSU, the Department of Communication Sciences and Disorders adheres to this same policy for faculty and students as well as for clients of the department's clinics.
+As part of WSU, the Department of Communication Sciences and Disorders adheres to this same policy for faculty and students and clients of the department's clinics.
 Students, faculty, staff and persons served in the department's clinics are treated in a nondiscriminatory manner that is, without regard to race, color, religion, sex, national or ethnic origin, disability, age, sexual orientation, genetic information, citizenship or status as a covered veteran.

 Career insights